Unmatched level of mass resolution and sensitivity

 From nm to µm – DSC, the high-performance work horse for inorganic depth profiling with O2 and Cs

-The dual source ion column (DSC) is the new high current sputter source for all inorganic depth profiling applications.
+The dual source ion column (DSC) is the latest high current sputter source for all inorganic depth profiling applications.
 The ion optical column is equipped with two ion sources, an electron impact gas ion source for operation with O2, Ar or Xe and a thermal ionization caesium ion source.
+It features an in-column faraday cup for superior ease of use.

 The M6 can be operated at a repetition rate of up to 50 kHz in full interlaced mode which guarantees the highest possible data rates and optimum sample structure sampling.